Measuring Fitness: Aerobic Capacity

 USING HEART RATE TO MONITOR AEROBIC FITNESS

-Thus far, I have discussed aerobic capacity in terms of athletic performance.
-But, according to Dr. Steven Blair, aerobic capacity is a critically important health parameter as well.
-If so, every single person should know their aerobic capacity, just like they know their blood pressure and cholesterol levels.
+Aerobic capacity is a critically important health parameter.
+Every single person should know their aerobic capacity, just like they know their blood pressure and cholesterol levels.

-So does that mean that everyone should undergo a VO2max test regularly?
+So does that mean that everyone should undergo a maximum effort VO2max test regularly?
 No. It turns out that your heart rate is also a very useful indicator of your level of aerobic fitness.

 Resting Heart Rate